 Are you worried about your mattress containing harmful chemicals?
-There are so many different certifications which make different claims.
+There are so many different certifications that make different claims.
 This can make it difficult to determine if the mattress you’re about to purchase is partially or completely free of chemicals.

-Therefore, when you’re shopping for a mattress, it’s important to understand the various mattress certifications, like GOLS, GOTS, OEKO-TEX and GreenGuard Gold.
-That way, you can be sure of what you are purchasing and whether it is free of harmful chemicals.
+Therefore, when you’re shopping for a mattress, it’s important to understand the various mattress certifications, like GOLS, GOTS, OEKO-TEX, and GreenGuard Gold.
+That way, you can be sure of what you are purchasing, and whether it is free of harmful chemicals.

 Here are some mattress certifications that you should consider when shopping for a new mattress for you and your family.

-GOLS Certified Organic Latex:
+GOLS Certified Organic Latex Standard:

 Up until now, there weren’t any required minimum standards to label a product organic latex.
 However, when it comes to manufacturing products under a true organic latex label, GOLS or Global Organic Latex Standard, is the first of its kind.